-Waterford boasts the largest collection of medieval walls and towers in the country with Reginald’s tower being the most impressive of the six towers still standing.
-Reginald’s Tower stands at the apex of the Viking Triangle the name given to the area of the city first settled by the Vikings in 914.
+Waterford boasts the largest collection of medieval walls and towers in the country with Reginald’s Tower being the most impressive of the six towers still standing.
+Reginald’s Tower stands at the apex of the Viking Triangle (the name given to the area of the city first settled by the Vikings in 914 AD).

 The tower houses a permanent exhibition on the treasures of Viking Waterford, including the 9th century sword and weapons from a Viking warrior’s grave and the magnificent Waterford Kite Brooch - the finest example of gold and silver secular metalwork in Ireland.
 Reginald's Tower was also used as a mint, prison and military store.

 An audio-visual presentation on the top floor outlines the history of Reginald's Tower.